Palliative Care (Part-time)

 - Continuing Education

-About the ProgramThis program is designed to enhance the knowledge, skills and attitudes of individuals (RPNs, Orderlies, PSWs, Volunteers, Support Workers, Clergy) who deal with the terminally ill and their families.
+About the ProgramThis program is designed to enhance the knowledge, skills and attitudes of RPNs, Orderlies, PSWs, Volunteers, Support Workers, and Clergy who deal with the terminally ill and their families.
 Students will learn to provide compassionate care in which the quality of remaining life is the objective.
 Students will explore symptom control as the basis to develop a team approach which includes the patient and those close to them.
 Palliative care also attempts to provide bereavement care for families.